Russ Harvey Consulting - Computer and Internet Services

 Can You Trust What is Being Sent?

-Can you trust the information they are sending?
+Can you trust the information these apps are sending and receiving?
 Perhaps not.

 A decent software firewall, when configured properly, allows you to control what software and components have access while your hardware firewall (router) can help protect you from inbound threats.